Spectral-timing analysis of the kilohertz quasi-periodic oscillations and constraints on the mass of the neutron star in 4U 1636-536 using AstroSat observations: Timing Analysis

 \section{Timing Analysis}

-The Large Area X$-$ray Proportional Counter (LAXPC) onboard {\em AstroSat}, with its temporal resolution of 10 $\mu s$ and an effective area of 6000 cm$^2$ at 15 keV, covering the 3$-$80 keV energy range, offers an excellent opportunity to study the source temporal behavior.
-Using all the PCUs, we have generated the PDS for the 3$-$20 keV range, employing the standard routine {\tt laxpc\_find\_freqlag}, with a Nyquist frequency of 2000 Hz corresponding to a light curve of bin time 0.25 millisecond for all observations.
+The Large Area X$-$ray Proportional Counter (LAXPC) onboard {\em AstroSat}, with its temporal resolution of 10 $\mu s$ and an effective area of 6000 cm$^2$ at 15 keV, covering the 3$-$80 keV energy range, offers an excellent opportunity to study the source temporal behaviour.
+Using all the PCUs, we have generated the PDS for the 3$-$20 keV range, employing the standard routine {\tt laxpc\_find\_freqlag}, with a Nyquist frequency of 2000 Hz corresponding to a light curve with a bin time of 0.25 milliseconds for all observations.
 Light curves are split into small segments of 8.192 s, and the PDS from those small segments are averaged to get the final PDS.
 Thus, in each scenario, the minimum frequency for the PDS comes out to be 0.122 Hz.
 Further, these un$-$binned PDS have been re$-$binned using the routine {\tt laxpc\_rebin\_power} with a signal-to-noise ratio of 5.
 The routine produces the PDS that is dead time (42 $\mu $s) corrected and Poisson noise subtracted.
 However, we have detected the presence of faint residuals at high frequencies present in the PDS, which has been taken care of using a constant factor in the modeling.

-We modeled the PDS using multiple Lorentzian components.
-The best fitted parameters has been tabulated in the Table \ref{Table3}.
-The best fitted parameters indicates to the detection two single kHz QPOs in the Obs 1 and Obs 4 while twin peaks has been detected in the Obs 2 and Obs 3 which are relatively softer.
-The presence of the $\sim$ 28 Hz to 34 Hz broad hump becomes prominent with the presence of the twin kHz QPO peaks .
-Additionally, a noticeable broad peak around $\sim$ 200\,Hz is consistently observed in the PDS, becoming more prominent in the extreme soft state with a $Q$ of $\sim$ 1.75.
+We modelled the PDS using multiple Lorentzian components.
+The best-fitted parameters have been tabulated in the Table \ref{Table3}.
+The best-fitted parameters indicate to the detection of two single kHz QPOs in Obs 1 and Obs 4, while twin peaks have been detected in Obs 2 and Obs 3, which are relatively softer.
+The presence of the $\sim$ 28 Hz to 34 Hz broad hump becomes prominent with the presence of the { twin kHz QPO} peaks.
+Additionally, a noticeable broad peak around $\sim$ 200\,Hz is consistently observed in the PDS, becoming more prominent in the extreme soft state with a {$Q$ of $sim$ 1.75}.
 The best fitted PDSs has been presented in the Figure \ref{Fig03}.